-interconnect scaling.
-Intel reports 29% fanout-of-one (FO1) delay improvement between 90 and 65 nm, and 23% FO2 delay improvement between 65 and 45 nm [12], [13].
+We normalize area measurements to a 65 nm process using an ideal scale factor of $0.5\times$ area between process nodes.
+We normalize delay using published ring oscillator data, with the understanding that these reflect gate delay scaling more than interconnect scaling.
+Intel reports 29% fanout-of-one (FO1) delay improvement between 90 nm and 65 nm, and 23% FO2 delay improvement between 65 nm and 45 nm [12], [13].
 The area and delay scaling factors used are summarized in Table I.

 Delay is measured as the longest register to register path (sequential) or input to output path (combinational) in a circuit.
-In papers that describe CMOS circuits embedded in a larger unit (e.g., a shifter inside an arithmetic logic unit (ALU)), we conservatively assume that the subcircuit has the same cycle time as the larger unit.
+In papers that describe CMOS circuits embedded in a larger unit (e.g., a shifter inside an ALU), we conservatively assume that the subcircuit has the same cycle time as the larger unit.
 In FPGA circuits, delay is measured using register to register paths, with the register delay subtracted out when comparing subcircuits that do not include a register (e.g., wire delay).

-To measure FPGA resource usage, we use the logic utilization metric as reported by Quartus rather than raw lookup table (LUT) count, as it includes an estimate of how often a partially used fracturable logic element can be shared with other logic.
-We count partially used memory and multiplier blocks as entirely used since it is unlikely another part of the design can use a partially used memory or multiplier block.
+To measure FPGA resource usage, we use the "logic utilization" metric as reported by Quartus rather than raw LUT count, as it includes an estimate of how often a partially used fracturable logic element can be shared with other logic.
+We count partially-used memory and multiplier blocks as entirely used since it is unlikely another part of the design can use a partially-used memory or multiplier block.
 Table II shows the areas of the Stratix III FPGA resources.
 The FPGA tile areas include the area used by the FPGA routing network so we do not track routing resource use separately.
-The core of the largest Stratix III (EP3LS340) FPGA contains 13500 clusters (logic array block (LAB)) of 10 logic elements (adaptive logic module (ALM)) each, 1040 9-kb (M9K) memories, 48144-kb (M144K) memories, and 72 DSP blocks, for a total of 18621 LAB equivalent areas and 412-mm core area.
+The core of the the largest Stratix III (EP3LS340) FPGA contains 13 500 clusters (Logic Array Block, LAB) of 10 logic elements (Adaptive Logic Module, ALM) each, 1040 9-kbit (M9K) memories, 48 144-kbit (M144K) memories, and 72 DSP blocks, for a total of 18 621 LAB equivalent areas and 412 mm2 core area.

-We implemented FPGA circuits using Altera Quartus II 10.0 SP1 CAD flow and employed the fastest speed grade of the largest Stratix III device.
-We set timing constraints to maximize clock speed, reflecting the use of these circuits as a part of a larger circuit in the FPGA core, such as a soft processor.
+We implemented FPGA circuits using Altera Quartus II

+10.0 SP1 CAD flow and employed the fastest speed grade of the largest Stratix III device.
+We set timing constraints to maximize clock speed, reflecting the use of these circuits as part of a larger circuit in the FPGA core, such as a soft processor.